amitavdevzone/filament3_series/docs/notes.md

 Deal

--   deal is created for a customer
+-   deal is created for a contact
 -   deal will have multiple stages (can refer to Hubspot)
 -   a deal will have owners and collaborators
 -   a deal will have a value